Histmy/YTDown-server/README.md

 ### Required

-- `portHttp`: The port of the http server, which servers the HTML page and the API.
-- `portWS`: The port of the websocket server, which is used for communication between the add-on and the server.
+- `port`: The port on which the server will listen.

 ### Optional